 Being someone that works in the trade, I find myself using a DA Sander every single day.

-As an autobody technician or even as a DIYer, you’ll need a DA to remove paint.
+As an autobody technician or even as a DIYer, you’ll need a sander to remove paint.

 Choosing the right DA will not only help you to get your job done quicker but will also keep you safe while working.